acend/go-basics-training/content/en/docs/overview/_index.md

 This chapter will give you an overview of the most important language features of Go.
 Since it is hard to learn a lot of new language features at once, we deliberatly left out certain features.
-Based on our experience, the covered topics are sufficient to understand most Go programms.
+Based on our experience, the covered topics are sufficient to understand most Go programs.

 If you are intressted in more details when going over the topics or when you come across a syntax construct somewhere else which we did not cover you can always reach out to the official Go resources which cover every feature in great detail: